15 Best Authors Like Stephen King for Fans of Horror and Fantasy

 Mira Grant

-In her work, there is always an element of the supernatural blended with something that might be possible, making her work genuinely terrifying.
-For example, suppose you are looking for a medical horror; you should want to check out Parasite, a dystopian medical thriller with plenty of adrenaline to keep your blood flowing.
+In Grant’s work, there is always an element of the supernatural blended with something that might be possible, making her work genuinely terrifying.
+If you’re looking for a medical horror, you’ll love Parasite, a dystopian medical thriller jam-packed with adrenaline.

 8. Kanae Minato

-If you are interested in psychological horror and thriller novels, you should explore works by Kanae Minato.
-Plenty of her horror novels have a “gross” factor, and one of the first recommended books is Confessions.
+Plenty of Minato’s horror novels have a gory or gross factor.
+One of her most popular books is Confessions.
 This book focuses on a middle school teacher who feels like she has lost everything when her child dies on the playground, ultimately convincing her to quit her job.
 She decides that she needs to deliver one final lecture to the people she feels are responsible for the death of her child, setting off a series of events that nobody could have predicted.

 9. Victor LaValle